-- 1.8 The nomination form must be completed in English.
-The form must contain: - Your full name.
+1.9 The nomination form must be completed in English.
+The form must contain:

+• Your full name.
 This means your surname and other names in full.
 Using initials only could lead to your nomination paper being rejected.
 Also, do not use prefixes such as Mr, Mrs, Dr or Cllr as part of your name.
 The same applies to suffixes.
 However, if you have a title, you can use this as your full name.
 For example, if your actual name is Joseph Smith but your hereditary title is Joseph Avon, you can use the name Joseph Avon as your full name.

 The UK government has laid legislation to reduce the number of subscribers that are required by each candidate for elections taking place on 6 May 2021.
 This legislation is expected to come into force from 10 March 2021.
-We have updated this guidance to reflect this proposed legislation and the updated requirements for the nominations process.
+We have updated this guidance guidance to reflect this proposed legislation and the updated requirements for the nominations process.
+The RO can hold your nomination paper invalid if the particulars of your nomination are not as required by law.
+The RO can also reject your nomination if they conclude that it is clearly a sham, for example, if an obviously fictitious name is provided.